 March and April

 These images are from the first 3 roadside runs of 2012.
 My March 24th run was along US 11 and then back to Birmingham, while April was dedicated solely to exploring along US 411 and US 278 through Alabama and into Georgia.

 This was a busy and successful month for me on the road because I was able to get out on the road a little more than usual.
-This was by far the largest part of my 2012 portfolio.
+I explored US11 north into Dade County, Georgia on the 8th, and then went up US411 on the 9th.
+Followed up by 2 days in the Meridian, Mississippi area on the 15th and 16th.
+Closed out the month with a run down to Havana, Alabama on the 29th.
+This made up the largest part of my 2012 portfolio.

 My 2013 portfolio features images from an early April trip to central Illinois.
 The images from Montgomery County, Odin, Il and Washington County were taken during my afternoon drive from Springfield south toward Cairo.
 I had hoped to make it into Missouri for the night, but some car trouble appeared and so I faced an unexpected overnight stay in Cairo, Illinois.
 (Blog Post #3, One Night in Cairo)

 There items below were found on the ground near the A-1 Used Cars sign, remnants from a long gone thrift store or yard sale.
 The morning light was perfect, and I did not have to do anything except point, compose and shoot.
 I went back an hour later, the light had changed to a higher point in the sky, and it was just not the same.